Eudes-ventu/EasyCaptchas/README.md

 # TP5
-Simple and easy to add captchas on your php project
+Simple and easy to add and use captchas on your php project